jadevanh/healthyrecipes-analysis/README.md

   frameborder="0"
 ></iframe>

 Both plots are heavily right-skewed.
-For visualization purposes, we adjusted the ranges of both plots to be between 0-200.
-We also plotted the medians of these distributions, as indicated by the red dotted line.
+We also see the medians of these distributions, as indicated by the red dotted line, and middle of the boxplot.
 The median for saturated fats is 21.0 PDV, and for sugars it is 23.0.
 This indicates that many of the listed recipes fall within typical daily value ranges for sugar and saturated fat composition.